 But here we have to do with positive pretension, and it is that we have to answer.

 Yet in this respect I find myself in a rather peculiar position.
-The ink is barely dry of my answer to an attack coming from the same side,| in which we were accused of making a code of law out of the gospel, and in which we were opposed, by insisting upon the falsity of the principle which considers, as now binding on us, the primitive rules of the apostles.
+The ink is barely dry of my answer to an attack coming from the same side¦, in which we were accused of making a code of law out of the gospel, and in which we were opposed, by insisting upon the falsity of the principle which considers, as now binding on us, the primitive rules of the apostles.
 The word of God is no law in like matters, say they, while blaming us.

 My answer to these reproaches maintained in all respects the

-| I do not say the same person.
-Look, in the paper called &#8220;A Glance at Various Ecclesiastical Principles,&#8221; etc., at that which relates to the attacks of the Journal &#8220;La Reformation.&#8221; In the blame which it has lately cast on the &#8220;Glance,&#8221; etc., this journal returns to the charge in these words: &#8220;Our answer is easy.
+¦ I do not say the same person.
+Look, in the paper called "A Glance at Various Ecclesiastical Principles," etc., at that which relates to the attacks of the Journal "La Reformation."
+In the blame which it has lately cast on the "Glance," etc., this journal returns to the charge in these words: "Our answer is easy.
 Shew us the scripture itself which claims to be an ecclesiastical code, and attributes a universal and binding value to the words which may be contained in it on this subject.
-Shew us this and we yield.
-But wherefore give it a character to which it has no pretence?&#8221;
+Shew us this and we yield. but wherefore give it a character to which it has no pretence?"

 {187}